 - i.
 Liquidity.
 To cover its short-term funding requirements, the Group intends to use internally generated funds from operations or sale of assets, obtain additional advances from its stockholders as necessary, and negotiate for longer payment terms for its payables. - ii.
 Events that will trigger Direct or Contingent Financial Obligation.
 There are no events that will trigger direct or contingent financial obligations that are material to the Group, including and default or acceleration of an obligation. - iii.
 Material Off-balance sheet Transactions, Arrangements, Obligations.
 Likewise, there were no material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships of the group with unconsolidated entities or other persons created during the reporting period. - iv.
 Material Commitments for Capital Expenditure.
 There are no material commitments for capital expenditures. - v.
 Material Events/ Uncertainties.
 The sale of the assets of Altitude Games Pte.
 Ltd (SG Entity) has been approved where Xurpas Inc. has a 21.17% stake.
 Upon effectivity of sale, Xurpas has received the proceeds from the sale and discharge of corresponding liabilities.
-Also, the incorporation of Xurpas Software Inc and Xurpas Pty Ltd (Xurpas Australia) took place on April and July 2023 respectively.
-Aside from this, there are no new trends, events, or uncertainties that are expected to have a material favorable or unfavorable impact on the Group's revenues from continuing operations. - vi.
+The incorporation of Xurpas Software Inc and Xurpas Pty Ltd (Xurpas Australia) took place on April and July 2023 respectively.
+The Certificate of Approval of Valuation from SEC has already been received by the Company on October 2023 which will consequently allow the recognition of the debt-to-equity conversion of the advances to stockholders to additional equity amounting to ₱136.52 million which aims to improve the balance sheet of the Company.
+Aside from these, there are no new trends, events, or uncertainties that are expected to have a material favorable or unfavorable impact on the Group's revenues from continuing operations. - vi.
 Results of Operations.
 There were no significant elements of income or loss that did not arise from continuing operations. - vii.
 Seasonality.
-The Group is not subject to the seasonality.
+The Group is not subject to seasonality.